gvsoc/gvsoc/docs/developer/tutorials.rst

         printf("\n\n");
     }

-The simulation must be launcher with option *--vcd*:
+The simulation must be launcher with option *--power* to enable power modeling:

-    make all run runner_args="--vcd"
+    make all run runner_args="--power"

 This should dump the average power in the terminal: ::